ark-lang/ark/docs/STYLEGUIDE.md

 # Style Guide
-This is the official documentation for the Style Guide we recommend when writing Alloy code.
+This is the official documentation for the Style Guide we recommend when writing Ark code.
 Note that this is a guide, and not a set of rules; you can write your code however you want, but this is what we suggest for keeping it easy to read, maintain, and write.